jeffseely/jeffseely.github.io/Text.md

 On the right hand column you can edit the width and height of your canvas.
 Measurements as you notice are measured in Pixels NOT inches, feet, yards etc. To draw simply use any of the tools you see on the left side (Lines, rectangles, text, shapes, eclipses and circles).
 To draw shapes or text with colors you can use the color pick tool on the bottom toolbar!
 Now for the part where you actually get to inserting into your HTML document.

-Open up a Repl.it, and open your HTML document that you want your SVG drawing in.
+Open up a Replit.com, and open your HTML document that you want your SVG drawing in.
 Go back to your browser that has your drawing open and click on **View → Source**.
 From this all you need to do is copy your source code that Method Draw spits out and throw it into your body on your HTML document.
 For now copy the following code into a blank HTML document.

 ```html
 <svg width="580" height="400" xmlns="http://www.w3.org/2000/svg">